AungKaung1928/moveit_pickplace_demo/README.md

 # Simple MoveIt Pick and Place Demo

 A comprehensive ROS2 pick and place demonstration using MoveIt2 and the Panda robot arm.
-This project demonstrates basic robotic manipulation concepts including motion planning, constraints, and workspace parameters.

 ## Overview